Roane County Government

 The job of the County Historian consists of preserving government records, utilizing records management, and providing public access to those records.
 The County Historian/Director oversees one (1) full-time Archive Assistant and one (1) part-time Assistant.

 The Roane County Archives are located at 119 Court Street in Kingston in the Historic Roane County Courthouse.
 The Preservation of Records Department/Roane County Archives became a part of Roane County Government in July 2001.
-There are two types of records that the Archive handles: permanent records (inactive records that have to be maintained forever) and temporary records (those which are kept for a limited time period).
+There are two types of records that the Archivist handles: permanent records (inactive records that have to be maintained forever) and temporary records (those which are kept for a limited time period).

 The records in the Archives are from all of the court systems (with the exception of Juvenile records) and include case files and docket and minute books.
 Also maintained in the archives are tax books, marriage licenses, estates, and various other legal documents.